Resources for Educators

 Pfund

-This foundation gives scholarships and provides program assistance to educators and GLBTQ youth who live in Minnesota.
+This foundation gives scholarships and provides program assistance to educators and LGBTQ+ youth who live in Minnesota.

 Quatrefoil Library

 Offers multiple resources for all transgender youth and their families.
-Some states have local groups.
+Based in MN, but some other states, such as California, have similar organizations.

 The Trevor Project: Saving Young Lives